viktor-demo/bob-lab-python-to-js/README.md

 Select **Plan Mode** from the mode selector.
 Plan mode is read-only — Bob won't create or edit files here.
 It's designed for thinking through architecture and strategy before you write a single line of code.

+> **Note:** In this step Bob responds in chat — no files are created.
+That's intentional.
+The output of Plan mode is understanding and alignment, not a document.
+You carry this analysis into Agent mode in Step 3.

 ### 2.2 — Create a feature-by-feature mapping

 ```